 Ólafur Arnalds - Raein

-After the caffeinated bombast of Hans Zimmer we turn to the achingly beautiful and delicate Raein by Icelandic multi-instrumentalist Ólafur Arnalds.
+Another track that gets multiple replays during testing is the achingly beautiful and delicate Raein by Icelandic multi-instrumentalist Ólafur Arnalds.
 This is from the consistently excellent Found Songs album, a review staple for a number of years now.

-Unlike most of the music we’ve recommended so far, this neo-classical piece is all about subtlety and finesse.
+This neo-classical piece is all about subtlety and finesse.
 If your system doesn’t resolve low-level detail well, or deliver subtle dynamic shift with skill, you’ll wonder what the fuss is about.
 It requires a system to sound fluid and with the knack to be able to reproduce music in a cohesive way.
 Clarity is important, as is the ability to convey the track’s gentle momentum.

 This is music to listen to quietly.
 Many speakers struggle to convince at lower volume levels, so it’s a good test to see whether your system is up to the admittedly challenging task.

-Debussy - Clair De Lune
+Claude Debussy - Clair De Lune

 Even if a system does have the insight to do these things, it’s the ability to get the temporal relationship between successive notes right so that the melody flows as it should.